 Students are responsible for all textbooks checked out to them.
 Almost all textbooks are checked out directly to students.
-Many are checked out as part of the fall registration process.
 Fines and overdue books from previous years must be cleared prior to the new semester.
 The following costs are associated with textbooks:

 - total damage: full replacement cost

-- damaged cover: \$7.00 fine
+- damaged cover: \$10.00 fine

 - missing or damaged barcode: \$5.00 fine

 - writing in book or on edges: \$5.00 fine

 - water damage: full replacement cost

-- late return: \$5.00 first book, \$1.00 each for additional books
+- late return: 10 to 50 cents per school day, max. \$5.00 per item.

-The student is responsible to return the textbook to the Bookroom within one day of the end of the semester.
+The student is responsible to return textbooks to the Bookroom within one day of the end of the semester.
 When a student drops a class or withdraws from school, the appropriate book must be returned prior to a change in the schedule.